 Our Responsible Sourcing Policy sets our key expectations for supply partners, including human rights.
 It outlines our minimum requirements, but also explains our approach to work more collaboratively so that collectively we can make a larger positive impact.
 Our Policy defines our expectations for our direct (tier one) suppliers of ingredients, packaging and selected indirect categories.
 Samworth Brothers are committed to working in line with the UN Guiding Principles on Business and Human Rights.
 We ask that our suppliers follow the standards that are contained in the ETI base code, register with SEDEX (Supplier Ethical Data Exchange) and have policies and processes in place to proactively manage human rights risks throughout their supply chains.
+In 2024 we updated our standard terms and conditions of purchase to require adherence to this policy.

 Where any non-compliances are identified, Samworth Brothers approaches remediation in an open and transparent manner and aims to collaborate with its supply partners to resolve issues rather than terminating business relationships.
 This ensures issues are addressed and any workers impacted obtain access to remedy.
-However, if we believe a supply partner is not providing appropriate support to remedy issues, we will have no option other than to terminate our business relationship with them.